Maanvitha6/GENAI/python/Filehandling.md

       r+	-       Read and write mode	            -     Opens the file for both reading and writing.
 File must exist.

-      rb+	-       Read and write in binary mode	-     Opens the file for both reading and writing binary data.
-File must
+      rb+	-       Read and write in binary mode	-     Opens the file for both reading and writing binary data.File must exist

-                                                          exist.

-      w	    -       Write mode	                     -    Opens the file for writing.
-Creates a new file or truncates the existing
+      w	    -       Write mode	                     -    Opens the file for writing.Creates new file or truncates the existingone

-                                                          one.

       wb	-       Write in binary mode	          -   Opens the file for writing binary data.
 Creates or truncates file.

       w+	-       Write and read mode	             -    Opens the file for writing and reading.
 Creates or truncates file.

-      wb+	-       Write and read in binary mode	-     Opens the file for writing and reading binary data.
-Creates or truncates
+      wb+	-       Write and read in binary mode	-     Opens file for writing and reading binary data.Creates or truncates file

-                                                         file.

       a	    -       Append mode	                     -    Opens the file for appending.
 Creates new file if it doesn’t exist.

       ab	-       Append in binary mode	         -    Opens the file for appending binary data.
 Creates new file if it doesn’t

                                                           exist.

-      a+	-       Append and read mode	          -   Opens the file for appending and reading.
-Creates new file if it
+      a+	-       Append and read mode	          -   Opens file for appending and reading.Creates new file if itdoesn’texist.

-                                                          doesn’t exist.

       ab+	-       Append and read in binary mode	  -   Opens the file for appending and reading binary data.
 Creates new file